ErsirMixly1/tiktok-unreposter/README.md

 Repeat until you stop it

-To stop the bot, press:
+To stop the bot, press: Ctrl + C

-mathematica
-Copy
-Edit
-Ctrl + C